 Specify input settings

-When you set the Host on this page, this only sets the host field in the resulting events.
+Setting the Host on this page sets the host field only in the resulting events.
 It does not direct Splunk Enterprise to look on a specific host on your network.

 - Select the source type for the script.
-You can choose Select to pick from the list of available source types on the local machine, or "Manual" to enter the name of a source type.
+Click Select to pick from the list of available source types on the local machine, or click Manual to enter the name of a source type.

 - Select the appropriate Application context for this input.

-- Set the Host name value.
+- Set the Host name.
 You have several choices for this setting.

-- Set the Index that Splunk Enterprise should send data to.
-Leave the value as "default", unless you have defined multiple indexes to handle different types of events.
-In addition to indexes for user data, Splunk Enterprise has a number of utility indexes, which also appear in this drop down box.
+- Set the Index that Splunk Enterprise will send data to.
+Unless you defined multiple indexes to handle different types of events, leave the value as default.
+In addition to indexes for user data, Splunk Enterprise has multiple utility indexes, which also appear in this drop-down list.

 - Click Review.

 After specifying all your input settings, review your selections.
 Splunk Web lists all options you selected, including the type of monitor, the source, the source type, the application context, and the index.